 While adolescents are not a different breed, they might at times seem like it.
 This portrayal has only been heightened by media and movie portrayals.
-Teens get stereotyped as hormonal, socially lost or explosive.
+Teens get stereotyped as hormonal, socially lost, or rebellious.

 Let’s put all that aside for a moment though to look at why teenage “rebellion” is actually perfectly in line.

 If you take a deep dive into the complex neuroscience of a developing brain, muddle it with the social politics of modern adolescence and add a good dose of natural, necessary hormones (and stress)—you might just scrape the surface of the teenage experience.

 We might never understand each teen’s individual development, and that doesn’t mean that living with one has to be terrible.
 There is a way to fight the “tyrant teen,” but the obvious problem with fighting is that then you’re in a battle.

 Labeling teenage rebellion as negative and assuming that it needs to be quelled misses a big piece of the puzzle.
 Parent-child connection.